Solitai7e/thpuppetplay2/README.md

 * Assimilate quality-of-life changes, bug fixes, and major mechanic overhauls
   * Buffs and nerfs to puppets that will "unban" some and give weaker ones incentive
   * Modifications to give the player more customization and control, and give less need for a "speed-up" button
-  * Touhou-ize UIs, implement few TPDP mechanics
+  * Touhou-ify UIs, implement few TPDP mechanics
  * And much more for end-users or those interested in demonstrations, whether they know how to edit C or not

 thpuppetplay2 will have its official first release as a demonstration with a custom scenario, once this milestone is reached.
 Before then, this repository is considered a **heavy work-in-progress** that is not yet *intended* to be used by those who want to make a THPP hack, let alone expecting anything to be playable.
 Despite that, it is still able to be forked and used for any purposes (this is not a license).